 Here is a safe exercise you can try in the meantime:

-This works well for those who have back pain when sitting or back pain bendin forward.
+These are some options for those who have low back pain when sitting or bending forward.

-This works well for those with back pain with walking, back pain with leaning back or back pain with reaching overhead.
+These are some options for those with back pain with walking, leaning back or reaching overhead.

 “I just don’t understand why my back keeps hurting or what’s going on in there”